ArchanaKarri/Project-3/README.md

    ```js
    shipment
    ```
-3. Right click on the sql-challenge database and click on `Query tool`
+3. Right click on the shipment database and click on `Query tool`

 4. Within the Query Tool, open and run file called `PGAdmin_table_schema.sql` located
    ```js
    Where_you_cloned_the_repo + \PGAdmin_table_schema.sql
    ```

     You now have your tables and columns created.
-To populate the tables we will run a couple of Jupyter notebooks.
+Next we will populate these tables with data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>